 Assisted Living Neglect

-Older adults must often leave their homes for supervised care due to increasing physical or mental infirmities.
+Elderly people may need to leave their homes for supervised care for a number of reasons.
 If they are provided careful attention and reasonable examination by well-informed caregivers, an assisted living placement can enhance the quality of life for the whole family.
 However, the inevitable increase of frailty and vulnerability among assisted living residents calls for constant vigilance by facility staff.

 When pervasive neglect or abuse results in the death of a resident, it may be possible to bring a wrongful death lawsuit under California law.
 The damages available in these cases can compensate the victim’s estate and their loved ones for expenses related to the victim’s medical treatment and funeral, as well as for the non-economic damages related to the loss of the relationship between the victim and their family members.
 These actions must be brought within a limited time period, as with other personal injury cases, so you should seek counsel promptly if you believe that you may have a claim.

 Regardless of the determining deficiencies within each facility that give rise to such abuse and neglect, you and your loved ones do not deserve to experience preventable suffering.

 If your loved one has suffered as a result of elder abuse or neglect, please contact the Los Angeles assisted living neglect lawyers of the Law Offices of Ben Yeroushalmi online or at (310) 623-1926 immediately.
 We will fight relentlessly for you and your loved ones to provide you with the vindication you deserve.
 We will get you the maximum value for your case, and we will take your case to trial if necessary.
 If there is no recovery, there is no fee.